I Just Lost My Bankroll. Now What?

 How to Avoid Losing Your Bankroll

 This is for the serious players.
-Here are my tips to help you avoid losing your bankroll.
+Here are my top tips to help you avoid losing your bankroll.

 1) Deposit an amount of money you will take seriously.
 This will help you stay focused and serious about practicing solid bankroll management.
-If it is a measly amount you don’t care if you lose, it’s not going to entice you to make good decisions.
+If it is a measly amount, you don’t care if you lose; it’s not going to entice you to make good decisions.

 3) Don’t try to build your bankroll as quickly as possible.
 It’s fun, but just not sustainable.

 Good bankroll management is not losing your bankroll in the first place.
 If you’re reading this because you just have, this is probably the last thing you want to hear.
 Still, a good defense really is the best offense, and sure, sometimes you’ll get bailed out and get lucky, but sometimes you won’t.
 And that’s going to hurt – a lot.
-And the more you try to mitigate the damages by going deeper and further in, the more pain you’ll cause yourself.
-You have to overcome this urge to get even, because it’s OK to lose – as long as you’re making good decisions.
-If you can’t overcome that score-settling impulse, then you may want to think about if poker is the game for you.

 Scroll to Top